-Prior chair holders have included John Adams (Department of Geography), Eugene Borgida (Department of Psychology), Patrick Brezonik (Department of Civil Engineering), Ann Markusen (Humphrey School of Public Affairs), Myron Orfield (School of Law), Kathy Fennelly (Humphrey School of Public Affairs), Scott McConnell (Department of Educational Psychology), Susan Galatowitsch (Department of Horticultural Science), and Ann Masten (Institute of Child Development), Hari Osofsky (Law School), and Myles Shaver (Carlson School).
+Prior chair holders have included John Adams (Department of Geography), Eugene Borgida (Department of Psychology), Patrick Brezonik (Department of Civil Engineering), Ann Markusen (Humphrey School of Public Affairs), Scott McConnell (Department of Educational Psychology), Susan Galatowitsch (Department of Horticultural Science), Ann Masten (Institute of Child Development), Hari Osofsky (Law School), and Myles Shaver (Carlson School).

-The endowment will generate approximately $40,000 to support, for one year, the research activities of a University of Minnesota faculty member for work on a project related to urban and regional affairs in Minnesota.
+Historically, the endowment has generated approximately $40,000 to support, for one year, the research activities of a University of Minnesota faculty member for work on a project related to urban and regional affairs in Minnesota.
 Funds may be used for release time, research assistance, or other support for the project, and may be used for new projects or projects already under way.

 The faculty member who is selected will be expected at the conclusion of the project to prepare a 3500-word manuscript for publication in the CURA Reporter, CURA’s quarterly report of faculty research.

 Applicants for the Fesler-Lampert Chair in Urban and Regional Affairs must submit the following items: